-The Joint Forum on Actuarial Regulation (JFAR) was established in 2013 by the FRC, the Institute and Faculty of Actuaries (IFoA), the Financial Conduct Authority (FCA), the Prudential Regulation Authority (PRA) and the Pensions Regulator (tPR) to coordinate the identification of, and responses to, the public interest risks relating to actuaries and actuarial work.
+The FRC is responsible for setting technical actuarial standards (TASs) and overseeing the regulatory activities of the institute and Faulty of Actuaries (IFoA).
+We also chair, support the successful operation of, and contribute to the Joint Forum on Actuarial Regulation (JFAR).
+The Forum was established in 2013 by the FRC, the IFoA, the Financial Conduct Authority (FCA), the Prudential Regulation Authority (PRA) and the Pensions Regulator (tPR) to coordinate the identification of, and responses to, the public interest risks relating to actuaries and actuarial work.

-In 2019/20, in addition to supporting and contributing the work of the JFAR, we will:
+In 2019/20, in addition to supporting and contributing to the work of the JFAR, we will:

-Prepare for the post-implementation review of the revised framework of Technical Actuarial Standards (TASs) which is planned for 2020/21.
+- Prepare for the post-implementation review of the revised framework of TASs planned for 2020/21.
 The current TASs were issued in December 2016 with an effective date of 1 July 2017.
 In line with FRC's policy, standards issued by the FRC will be kept under regular review and re-considered at least once every five years.
-We will therefore aim to publish any revised standards no later than 1 July 2022.
+We will therefore aim to publish any revised standards no later than 1 July 2022. - Publish our Actuarial Statement of Recommended Practice 1: Financial Analysis of Social Security Pensions (ASORP 1).
+We published a consultation paper with a draft ASORP in November 2018, including the changes which we have proposed in respect of the adoption of the model standard International Standard of Actuarial Practice 2: Financial Analysis of Social Security Programmes (ISAP2) and intend to publish ASORP 1 in 2019. - Undertake the annual review of the Actuarial Standard Technical Memorandum 1: Statutory Money Purchase Illustrations (ASTM1) which supports the disclosure requirements for money purchase pensions.

-- O Publish our Actuarial Statement of Recommended Practice 1: Financial Analysis of Social Security Pensions (ASORP 1).
-We published a consultation paper with a draft ASORP in November 2018, including the changes which we have proposed in respect of the adoption of the model standard International Standard of Actuarial Practice 2: Financial Analysis of Social Security Programmes (ISAP2) and intend to publish ASORP 1 in 2019. - Undertake the annual review of the Actuarial Standard Technical Memorandum 1: Statutory Money Purchase Illustrations (ASTM1) which supports the disclosure requirements for money purchase pensions. - Continue to influence the development of model international actuarial standards, through attendance at key meetings of the International Actuarial Association and the Actuarial Association of Europe and our response to consultations. - Oversee the IFoA's planned approach to monitoring the quality of actuarial work.
+- Continue to influence the development of model international actuarial standards, through attendance at key meetings of the International Actuarial Association and the Actuarial Association of Europe and our response to consultations. - Oversee the IFoA's planned approach to monitoring the quality of actuarial work.